IBM/pycoq/README.md

 ```

 ## Using pycoq
-For basics see an example `tutorial/tutorial_pycoq.py` the test scripts in `pycoq/tests` in the source repository.
+For basics see the example `tutorial/tutorial_pycoq.py` and the test scripts in `pycoq/tests`.

 ## Build pycoq in Docker
 Install docker, git clone the source repository and from the directory containing Dockerfile run